lambdaclass/lambdaclass_blog/content/posts/a_sharper_look_at_fri.md

 One of the ideas to circumvent the exposure of $f$ is to actually evaluate $f$ at many more points $\mathcal{D}$ with $n = |\mathcal{D}| >> k$ in the base field $\mathbb{F}_q$, so that now what the Prover and Verifier exchange are much longer lists of evaluations:

-The effect that this has is that any attacker will be faced with the challenge of distinguishing between lists of numbers corresponding to evaluations of low-degree polynomials, and lists that do not come from evaluating such polynomials.
+The effect that this has is that any attacker will be faced with the challenge of distinguishing between lists of numbers corresponding to evaluations of low-degree polynomials and lists that do not come from evaluating such polynomials.

 > **Reed-Solomon Code:** This is the very basic idea of a Reed-Solomon code $RS[q,n,k]$: length $n$ vectors consisting exactly of the evaluation of polynomials of degree bounded by $k$ over a domain $\mathcal{D} \subset \mathbb{F}_q$.